-You must submit an implementation plan and 6-monthly progress reports, final report and annual financial acquittals in line with the grant agreement.
-The reports are to be provided in accordance with the dates set out in the grant agreement.
+You must submit an implementation plan and 6-monthly progress report, participate in regular meetings with us, in line with the grant agreement.
 We will remind you of your reporting obligations before a report is due.
-You must discuss any reporting delays with us as soon as you become aware of them.
 We will expect you to report on: